everestbt/Quantum-Jump-Monte-Carlo-Adaptive-Algorithm/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/3cb553bc3e70437cb09aea28e7f98338)](https://www.codacy.com/app/everest.bt/Quantum-Jump-Monte-Carlo-Adaptive-Algorithm?utm_source=github.com&utm_medium=referral&utm_content=everestbt/Quantum-Jump-Monte-Carlo-Adaptive-Algorithm&utm_campaign=badger)

 An easily modifiable quantum jump Monte Carlo code that is designed to use more memory for faster results.
+Please note, this is not a competitor to QuTiP, you will get faster results with their platform.
+This is designed to be informative on the algorithm and be modifiable.

 It is best used to linear times, and the base algorithm does not accept custom time lists.